A JSJ-type decomposition theorem for symplectic fillings

-We say $\Sigma \times \{1\}$ is obtained from $\Sigma$ by a bypass attachment.
-If the endpoints of the Legendrian arc $a$ lie on the dividing set $\Gamma$ of $\Sigma$ then we say the bypass is attached along $\Gamma$. \end{theorem}
+When Theorem~\ref{honda:bypass-nbhd} is applied, we say that $\Sigma \times \{1\}$ is obtained from $\Sigma$ by a \emph{bypass attachment}.
+If the endpoints of the Legendrian arc $a$ lie on the dividing set $\Gamma$ of $\Sigma$ then we say the bypass is attached along $\Gamma$.

-\subsection{\textbf{Basic slices}}
+\subsection{Basic slices}